Nadia-Usalko/Incident-Reports-Analysis_SQL/README.md

 ![image](https://github.com/user-attachments/assets/2c215c35-0ea7-48ec-b3f1-e43f90c3979b)

-+ Top 5 Closed Unresolved categories of incidents: STakeholders might want to have a look at improvements and follow up strategies in this area:
++ Top 5 Closed Unresolved categories of incidents: Stakeholders might want to have a look at improvements and follow up strategies in this area:

 ```
 SELECT